GitHub Copilot vs Tabnine: Security, Privacy, Pricing (2026)

 TL;DR

-Tabnine offers local model deployment and self-hosted options that keep code on your machine, while Copilot requires cloud processing through Microsoft servers.
-For maximum privacy, Tabnine's on-premise enterprise solution or local-only mode wins.
-For pure capability with reasonable privacy controls, Copilot Business tier provides no-training guarantees while delivering stronger suggestions.
+Tabnine offers local model deployment and self-hosted options that keep code on your machine; Copilot requires cloud processing through Microsoft servers.
+For maximum privacy, Tabnine's on-premise enterprise or local-only mode wins.
+For pure capability with strong privacy controls, Copilot Business ($19/seat) provides a no-training guarantee while delivering better suggestions.
+Price difference is minor compared to the privacy architecture difference.

 Platform Overview